TaupeMist/Taupemist/Borrowing.md

 There is no time limit and all borrow positions will remain open until either automatically closed or the full amount of BitUSD lent is repaid to Taupemist.
 On full repayment, the remaining collateral will be returned to the member.

-### How much BitUSD does 1 chunk contain?
-**One chunk** will always be equal to **$100 BitUSD**.

-### How do I know if chunks are available?
+### How do I know what assets are available?
-The chunks available will be advertised and logged historically through the comment thread of this Steem article.
+The assets available will be advertised and logged historically through the comment thread of the [Resource Staking Steem article](https://steemit.com/taupemist/@cmorton/resource-staking-v1-0-0).
-Please check back here for availability.
+Please check there for availability.

-A notification will be announced to Taupemist members inside the Telegram channel when Taupemist updates the chunk availability.
+A notification will be announced to Taupemist members inside the Official TaupeMist Telegram Channel when TaupeMist posts a new Resource Staking Summary.
-**Taupemist's chunk availability updates have a cooldown of one month meaning that at least one month must elapse between these updates**

 ### What is the minimum collateral ratio?
 The minimum collateral ratio or call price is **1.75:1** of **TM:BitUSD**.